A classic fit

 The "W" series of chipsets focuses on Bluetooth and Wi-Fi connecting and is used in various wireless headphones, like Beats, as well as the Apple Watch line.

-The brand new "H" series is Apple's headphones focused chipset.
-It's designed to provide faster connectivity, higher-quality audio, and lower latency for such things as gaming.
+The newer "H" series is Apple's headphones-focused chipset.
+It's designed to provide faster connectivity, higher-quality audio, and lower latency (in layman’s terms, lag), which benefits certain things like gaming.

 The H1 chip improves upon the W1 chip in the following ways: